How is Project Homekey funded?

 What plans are in place to ensure that this project is a safe environment and maintains safety in the neighborhood?

-All residents are expected to sign and comply with a strict Code of Conduct.
+All residents are expected to sign and comply with a Code of Conduct.
 This Code of Conduct includes behavior expectations related to smoking tobacco products, guests and visitors, unit cleanliness, quiet hours, and vehicles in the parking lot.
 Recreational drugs are prohibited on the property and within the surrounding areas.
 No weapons are allowed on site.
 Any violations of the Code of Conduct can and will result in lease violations and/or eviction.

 Law enforcement activity at the site has been minimal.
 Our project managers are committed to addressing safety-related community problems immediately and directly.